Pusty/pqc/docs/src/lecture.md

 {{#include ../svg/lwe/lwe-mlwe.svg}}

-// Explain that previous reductions to general lattices doesn't work when we work in a polynomial ring and is only true for a subset of lattices with a specific structure
+The previous reductions for general lattices only work partially when we work in a polynomial ring and are only true for a subset of lattices with a specific structure.

-## Kyber PKE

-Simplified KYBER:

-{{#include ../svg/kyber/kyber.svg}}

-// Explain why this works (graphics in kyber.md)

-// Explain how this relates to MLWE / where hardness comes from

-KYBER as MLWE instances:

-{{#include ../svg/lwe/lwe-kyber.svg}}

-// security reducation on KYBER as MLWE

-## Kyber KEM / ML-KEM

-{{#include ../svg/kyber/kyber-kem-overview.svg}}

-with annotation:

-{{#include ../svg/kyber/kyber-kem-annotated.svg}}

-// explain difference between kyber-kem-fo and "normal" fo
+It is not known whether this subset of lattices is generalizable to lattices or if this subset opens up the possibility of specialized attacks.

-## References / Structure based on
+## References for Structure

 - [Chris Peikert Lecture Video](https://www.youtube.com/watch?v=dbP2cgTsrRo)